chimwopara/logic/MOBILE_TESTING.md

 1. Open app on mobile
 2. Click "University" - toggle button should disappear
 3. Close modal - toggle button should reappear
-4. Repeat for Theme Store and other modals
+4. Repeat for Environment and other modals

 ---